 What is the correct yellow light timing for the Red Light Camera Intersections and who establishes that timing?

-California Department of Transportation (Caltrans) has determined the minimum yellow light timing for each intersection based upon the posted speed limit of the roadway.
-Both the City of Redding and Caltrans traffic engineers have verified that the yellow light timings are in compliance with minimum Caltrans standards.
-Refer to the Red Light Camera Legal Documentation page for copies of the timing sheets and the Caltrans minimum yellow change timing table.
-Click here for timing sheets.
+The California Manual on Uniform Traffic Control Devices (MUTCD) is used to determine the minimum yellow light timing for each intersection based upon the posted speed limit of the roadway.
+Both the City of Redding and Caltrans traffic engineers have verified that the yellow light timing intervals are in compliance with the MUTCD minimum standards.
+Refer to the Court Data Sheet page for more information on the MUTCD standards.
+Detailed yellow light timing sheets for each of the photo enforced intersection are listed below.

 Where can I view a video of the citation?